pop-os/shell/TESTING.md

 - [ ] Windows move across displays in adjustment mode with directions keys
 - [ ] Windows move across displays with the mouse

+## Enhancement Tests

+Enhancement test don't have to pass for release.
+Once an enhancement test passes, move up to the standard required-pass test for release.

+- [ ] Plus an additional display into a laptop - windows and workspaces don't change